MarjorieCelestino/track-time/README.md

 * Make sure you create a database _(name suggestion `time_tracker`)_
 * Change database information at the following files _(found at the `db` folder)_:
   * `db_connect.php`
-  * `create_table.php` -  run this file to create the new table at your db
+  * `create_table.php` -  run this file to create a new table at your db
   * `seeder.php` -  run this file to populate the new table
 * To check if everything is working fine you can follow the test suggestions _(found at the `test` folder)_